 Developing text-based therapeutic and supportive skills - Relate

-This project aims to develop a fully on-line course for text-based therapeutic skills training in the workplace.
+RELATE have developed an online course for text-based therapeutic skills training in the workplace.
 Web chat and email are increasingly used to provide personalised advice and support in helping and supporting professions.
 Text-based support through these channels can be effective but requires specific skills and there is a shortage of training to help people in these roles improve their skills.
-The course will suit counselling professionals and those working in a wide range of helping and supporting roles.
+The course suits counselling professionals, therapists and those working in a wide range of helping and supporting roles.
 Relate have identified a wider demand for this training from other sectors including employment advisors, legal advice support and other ‘first voice’ responders.
-The project will show how digital vocational technology can improve the accessibility of learning and help more people improve their skills.
-Beyond the project, Relate aims to establish a standard of proficiency for training in text-based support, and will work towards gaining accreditation for the course to set the skills standard in this growth area.
+The project demonstrates how digital vocational technology improves the accessibility of learning and helps more people improve their skills.
+Our next steps aim to establish a standard of proficiency for training in text-based support, working towards gaining accreditation for the course to set the skills standard in this growth area.
 This will help to scale the training to a wide audience.

 Richard Chilver, Digital Services Development Manager

 Digging into the past with VR eCom Scotland